 - How to take care of your Hummingbird Feeder

 - Best Time to Spot Hummingbirds in Your Yard

 - Great Spots in Arizona to see Hummingbirds

 Hummingbirds are the smallest birds in the world measuring a mere 2-8″ and and some species weighing less than an ounce.
-You have a good chance of attracting hummingbirds to your yard if you create a garden with their needs in mind.
 In Portugese hummingbird means “flower kisser.”